iann0036/cfn-types/generic-aurora-schema/docs/column.md

 #### Type

-The type of the primary key.
+The type of the column.
 Cannot be updated after creation.

 _Required_: Yes